Ask Phyllis: a blog series of frequently asked real estate questions. Email us here

 Dear Want,

 2) Meet with a Realtor; is renting your home an option?
 If not, discuss a possible short sale.
-A short sale occurs when your lender agrees to allow your home to be sold for less than the mortgage balance.
-Your lender absorbs the difference (the loss).
-You will avoid having a foreclosure reported against your credit rating.
+A short sale happens when your lender agrees to sell your home for less than the mortgage balance.
+In this case, the lender absorbs the difference as a loss.
+This process also helps you avoid a foreclosure on your credit report.

-3) Contact your lender and find out if they will accept a deed in lieu of foreclosure.
+3) Contact your lender and find out if they will accept a deed instead of foreclosure.
 This is a document in which the borrower conveys all interest in a real property to the lender in order to avoid foreclosure.
-The lender avoids the lengthy foreclosure process and you should not have a foreclosure reported against your credit.
+The lender avoids the lengthy foreclosure process, and you should not have a foreclosure reported against your credit.

 You may enjoy: Reverse Mortgages and Foreclosures